Fuente original: Our Legal Team — Los Angeles Truck Accident Lawyers

 What is a spoliation letter and how fast does it need to be sent?

-A spoliation letter is a legal preservation demand sent to the carrier within days of the accident, requiring them to preserve all evidence — driver logs, GPS data, ECM/black box data, dashcam footage, drug test results, and maintenance records.
-FMCSA rules allow carriers to destroy logs after 6 months.
-California courts impose sanctions on carriers who destroy evidence after a spoliation letter is sent.
-This is the single most time-critical action after a truck accident.
+A spoliation letter is a legal preservation demand requiring the carrier to preserve driver logs, GPS data, ECM/black box data, dashcam footage, and drug test records.
+FMCSA rules allow deletion after 6 months.
+California courts sanction carriers who destroy evidence after receiving one.
+Send it within 48 hours of retaining an attorney.

 How long does a truck accident lawsuit take in California?